alexoransky/music/project_notes.md

 Collected all common MIDI and Synth tasks in the AudioSupport class.

 9/13/2020
-Note that "Cannot mix incompatible Qt library" when running Qt Assistant or qt5ct tool or other Qt tools due to the inconsuistent update in Qt libs.
+A note on "Cannot mix incompatible Qt library" when running Qt Designer or qt5ct tool or other Qt tools due to the inconsuistent update in Qt libs.
 In my case it was an update from Qt 5.15.0 to 5.15.1.
 This is resolved by updating qt5-styleplugins, although it might take a few days.
+Also, the tool does not store the config, henerates a sigfault.

+For the project, added display of notes and chords that are being played.